Faro

 A plywood structure inserted into the architecture of an old fortress in Faro's city center.

 Along a second, perpendicular axis, two corridors disclosed views B and C, to the left and to the right respectively.
-To the left was what could be called a "negative window" looking onto Faro's delta, i.e. a window in which the habitual opaque/transparent relations are reversed.
+To the left was a "reversed" window, i.e. a window in which the typical opaque/transparent relations were reversed.

 view B (long exposure)